Jacudibu/hexagon-tactics/docs/bla.md

 - Food: Needed to keep your population happy
 - Money: Used to hire Mercenaries

+## Buildings
+Buildings can be built onto Tiles to acquire extra effects, such as resource refinement or extra production.
+- Smith: Builds Weapons & Armor

 # World Map
 Tiles will show a preview of what they can expect on a tile: Monsters, Bandits, An Army...
 Players can assembled squads of their units and have to pick one of them to engage in Combat.